My name is Aron Lewin.

 The chat I have with Hassan from Divine Deli is more important than the coffee I might buy.
 I care about what he’s up to and, hopefully, vice-versa.
 We don’t tend to know much about the stories behind these small businesses but – once they close – the opportunity to find out more potentially disappears.

-Hopefully, Tales of Brick and Mortar adds something to the way that we value these shops, and inspires a few conversations that go beyond a transaction.
+Hopefully, Tales of Brick and Mortar adds something to the way that we value these shops, and inspires a few conversations that go beyond the transaction.